tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

   - Must allow each signer to sign the same message;
   - Must allow each signer to sign their own message.

----
++++

-#### #3 Why Scriptless Scripts & Schnorr Signature Aggregation? (cont'd)
+#### #3 Why Scriptless Scripts & Schnorr Sig.
+Aggregation? (cont'd)

 - Possible software stack:
   - The Mimblewimble *Scriptless Script*s could be implemented by Federated Nodes with FBA on layer 2.
   - The MuSig Schnorr-based multi-signature scheme with key aggregation can be used.
   - Secrets revealed by virtue of the MuSig Schnorr signatures can instantiate normal smart contracts inside the Federated Nodes, with intermediate state updates confirmed by FBA.
+- Challenges:
-  - Final consolidated state update can be written back to the block chain after the event.
+  - Smart contract state updates can't be written back to the block chain after the event.
+  - HTLC not supported.
+  - Immediate cut-through (pruning) may delete transactions intended to be persistent.
+  - Standard Mimblewimble Tx does not support signaling a Federated Node

 ---